crcdng/hen-metaverse-tutorial-1/Tutorial.md

 </html>
 ```

 Then copy and paste the code into a file and save it as `index.html`.
 Open the directory inn VS Code.
-Now click on "Go Live" in the bottom bar to start Live Server.
+Now click on the button labelled "Go Live" in the bar at the bottom of the window to start Live Server.
 Your web browser should pop up.
 You will first get a warning, because we are using `http:` instead of a secure connection over `https:`, which is ok for local development.
 Maybe you have to search a bit in the message, but your browser will let you chose to display the page and you will see this:

 ![Initial Scene](assets/initial_scene.jpg)